Crypto-Link-Payments/crypto-link/docs/README.md

 Majority of the requests can be done through github by opening issue and assigning appropriate label to it.
 Currently implemented tags are: bug, Discord Community, documentation updates requests, enhancement proposal, help, and general question.
 Open up issue and we will do our best to respond to best of our current abilities.

+## Would You like to be part of the team
+We are currently searching for following positions in Crypto Link Team:

+- [X] Marketing Manager and PR
+- [X] Discord Community Manager
+- [X] Web-Developer

+If you would like to join us please fill up the [JOB APPLICATION FORM](https://forms.gle/GVdzJaNCP2S43hV87)

 ## :wrench: Contributing :wrench: